-On the bright side, that same analysis shows that eCommerce companies that have sufficient traffic to perform an A/A/B test have an even better, more accurate alternative; which is to simply pool what would have been your two Control Groups into a single, larger control group.
+On the bright side, that same analysis shows that eCommerce companies that have sufficient traffic to perform an A/A/B test have an even better, more accurate alternative: to simply pool what would have been your two control groups into a single, larger control group.

 Scientists have it pretty good when they need to run rigorous and sterile tests.
 To make sure test results remain uncontaminated by external factors, they have autoclaves, cleanrooms, coveralls, and all sorts of equipment to make sure the test isn’t being skewed by anything from outside—not even the tiniest particle of dirt.

 On the other hand, internet marketers often struggle to carry out basic A/B tests without some sort of cross-contamination throwing off the results.
 Unfortunately, when you ask the IT department if there’s any way to clean up your visitor traffic by routing it through an autoclave, they look at you like you’re crazy.